Hearing Tests throughout Kansas and Kansas City

 Our Hearing Evaluation Process

-We offer hearing tests in the following offices: Kansas City, Lawrence, Leavenworth, Ottawa, Overland Park, Manhattan, Gardner and Lee’s Summit.
-Learn more about our hearing testing process below.
+We offer hearing exams in the following offices: Kansas City, Lawrence, Leavenworth, Ottawa, Overland Park, Manhattan, Gardner and Lee’s Summit.
+Learn more about our evaluation process below.

 STEP 1: Case History